Breaking a Stereotype: Black Rancher Alonzo Stepp

 Historians attribute his success not only to a strong character, but to lessons learned in his early years.
 These came through education and his strong community of faith, both interracial, as well as the support he received from the whites he befriended and the U. S. government.

 Alonzo Theodore Stepp was born Sept.
 20, 1874, in Berea, Ky., to Archie and Anne Stepp.
 Her maiden name is listed as Blythe in some sources and as Moore in others.
 Lon’s brother, Willard, was born in Madison County, Ky., on March 31, 1878.
-Information about their sister, America, is sketchy, but she is thought to have died in childbirth in her 20s.
-Kentucky birth records for 1878 list the Stepps as “black,” but the federal 1880 census lists Stepp’s family as “mulatto.”
+Their sister, America, lived a long life and gave birth to four children, Paul McGaughey, Maxine McGaughey, Kenneth Alonzo McGaughey and Merle McGaughey, Jr. Kentucky birth records for 1878 list the Stepps as “black,” but the federal 1880 census lists Stepp’s family as “mulatto.”

 Lon attended the Berea College educational system, which students attended from the elementary grades through college His courses included the “Christian tradition,” as well as the regular classroom fare of his day: mathematics, history, American government, composition and rhetoric, Latin and Greek.
 There, he formed a friendship with Howard Embree, a white student, who invited Lon to work with him during the summer of 1893 on his sister’s and brother-in-law’s Wyoming cattle and sheep ranch.

 This was the Rathbun ranch near Fontenelle Creek.
 Stepp enjoyed the work so much and became so good at it that he eventually became Charlie Rathbun’s top hand.
 Rathbun helped Stepp get his own start in the ranching business by assisting him in obtaining livestock and money, but this took about three years.